The Help You Need Against Charges Of Obstruction Of Justice

 By legal definition, a person may be charged with obstruction of justice for taking any action that will hinder the police and prosecutor in the discovery of evidence, arrest or conviction for a criminal offense.
 Police and prosecutors make a judgment call when deciding whether obstruction of justice should be charged.
 In many cases, a person may not even be aware they are obstructing justice in an ongoing investigation.

-If the police have charged you with obstructing justice in a criminal act in Fairfax County or other county in Northern Virginia, call the law firm of Ronald E. Smith, P.C., in Fairfax.
+If the police have charged you with obstructing justice in a criminal act in Fairfax County or other county in Northern Virginia, call the law firm of Lawrence, Smith and Gardner, in Fairfax.
 We are a team with a strong record of protecting peoples’ rights and making sure justice is served.

 What Does Obstruction Of Justice Look Like?

 A misdemeanor charge of obstruction of justice can be charged if the police and prosecutor determine the individual took any of the following actions relative to an investigation, arrest or legal process:

 - Offering shelter as a hiding place to elude police

 - Knowingly offered transport or a means of transportation to assist in avoiding arrest

 - Did not report any communication with the individual to the police